ChrisZhu2050/chriszhu2050.github.io/README.md

     - Normalizer
       >Perform Unicode normalization,  deduplication, or special symbol cleaning to ensure consistent formatting of input text

-      Normally LLM training was not performing the aggressively normalize because it cause the meaning losing on letters(e.g. Apple/apple/APPLE contain different info)
       ```mermaid
         quadrantChart
           title 4 methods of unicode normalization